 Dry the Liver:

-Take the liver out of the milk and pat it dry with paper towels.
+Remove the liver slices from the milk and blot them very dry with paper towels.

 Cook the Liver: